ellysh/bash-programming-from-scratch/manuscript/foreword.md

 Please do not consider learning Bash as a necessary but useless exercise.
 Every professional programmer faces tasks of automating some processes and executing commands on a Unix-like system.
 In both cases, Bash knowledge is indispensable.

 If you are not able to complete some example or exercise, do not be upset.
 It means that the book does not disclose material sufficiently.
-Please [write] (mailto:petrsum@gmail.com) to me about this.
+Please [write](mailto:petrsum@gmail.com) to me about this.
 We will consider it out together.

 There is a list of terms at the end of the book.
 There you can clarify an unknown concept that you met while reading the book.